Travel Updates – November 2020

 Please contact your campus motor pool administrator for information pertaining to campus vehicle rentals, etc.

-The University does not currently permit University-sponsored international travel and does not expect to do so at least through the remainder of the 2020 calendar year.
-Reducing and avoiding unnecessary travel should continue to be every employee and student’s guide when considering whether to request, authorize, or direct any travel.
-Travel for the remainder of the calendar year will continue to be constrained due to the pandemic.
+The University does not currently permit University-sponsored international travel and does not expect to do so at least through the remainder of the 2020 calendar year, longer in some circumstances.
+Reducing and avoiding any need for University-sponsored international travel should continue to be every employee and student’s guide when considering whether to request, authorize, or direct such travel.
+International travel for the remainder of the calendar year and in some cases into 2021 as described below will continue to be constrained due to the pandemic.
 Everyone is encouraged to adhere to the guidance provided from civil authorities, the CDC, and U.S. Department of State.

 General University Travel Abroad – Students and Employees

 Travel to countries with a CDC or U.S. Department of State travel advisory level of 3 or 4 is prohibited.
 While the CDC and U.S. Department of State are actively evaluating risks and adjusting travel advisories, foreign governments may still implement restrictions with little notice, even in destinations that were previously a low risk.
-Therefore, all requests for an exception to travel to countries with a travel advisory less than a level 3 will require approval from the Provost and Risk Management.
-This is necessary as international travel may be severely disrupted due to the COVID-19 pandemic and it may be difficult to arrange travel back to the United States.
+Therefore, in addition to prohibiting travel to level 3 and 4 locations, all requests for an exception to travel to countries with a travel advisory less than a level 3 will require approval from the respective University Provost and Risk Management.

 Any student, staff or faculty member who travels beyond Maine for University business or